CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 *Create a Blank Design* will open an empty workspace, where you can start from scratch and use the tools to create your design.

-*Upload a File* will let you upoad one fo your own files, which will open up a menu to select your file.
+*Upload a File* will let you upload one fo your own files, which will open up a menu to select your file.
 Once you select it it will open your file in the workspace to edit as you please

-*Trace a design* will let you trace a design, which will be covered in a seperate page, go to the Tracing Page.
+*Trace a design* will let you trace a design, which will be covered in a separate page, go to the Tracing Page.

 Image